Cink-cess! 47-year-old Cink wins 3rd RBC Heritage title - WHIZ News

 PGA Championship winner Collin Morikawa, paired with Cink, opened with a birdie.
 But bogeys on the second and fourth holes took Morikawa out of the mix.

-Maverick McNealy has five birdies on the front nine to climb to 14-under, four back of Cink, in the middle of the round.
+Maverick McNealy had five birdies on the front nine to climb to 14-under, four back of Cink, in the middle of the round.
 Consecutive bogeys on the 11th and 12th ended McNealy’s surge.

 Cink had made 17 birdies and two eagles the first three rounds.
 He had only two birdies Sunday, but that was more than enough to claim his eighth career victory.